Datapath Continued

 - Use

-for assignments for registers in sequential blocks - Use
+<=for assignments for registers in sequential blocks - Use

-variables in combinational block - Do not mix both one always block
+=for assignments to rregvariables in combinational block - Do not mix both one always block

 Lab 2